AmwataPhilip/kmeans-clustering/README.md

 ### NOTES

-**Results for the Principal Component Analysis will be output to the console but a text file can also be found in the bin/ directory**
+**Results for the K-Means Clustering will be output to a text file stored in the output/ directory**